RW2023/ai-art-portfolio/readMe.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/9fb568f5-00dd-4ccc-bf3d-b86a6604a8f5/deploy-status)](https://app.netlify.com/sites/ryanwilsonai/deploys)

-# Hey there!
+# Greetings fellow geek!
 Welcome to my Ai Art Portfolio

 What's up? 👋 I'm glad you dropped by!
 This is where I've stashed the code for my online portfolio.
 It's kind of like my digital treehouse – a cool place I've built to show off all the web dev magic tricks I've learned.
+I am guessing if you are here you already know about all that.

 ## What's this all about?

-Basically, it's a multi-section website that's all about... well, me! 😄 There's a gallery that's like a mini museum of my past projects, a contact form to drop me a line, and links to my social media (even LinkedIn!).
+Basically, it's a multi-section website that's all about... well, me and my Ai Art! 😄 There's a gallery that's like sample of some of my projects, a contact form to drop me a line, and links to my social media (even LinkedIn!).
 All wrapped up in a super snazzy, mobile-first design.

 Oh, and speaking of design, I’ve used HTML5, CSS3, and a sprinkle of JavaScript to build this place from the ground up.
 The CSS has been jazzed up with variables and media queries, and there's a touch of Font Awesome for some icon sparkle.